 Town – Grants Beach.
 Grants (North Haven) Beach is located on the north side of the Camden Haven River mouth.
 The southern end is protected by the break wall which offers great ‘right handers’ with a southerly swell.
 The beach is home to the Camden Haven Surf Lifesaving Club, who patrol the beach throughout the summer weekends.

 Town – North Haven.
 As the suburb’s name suggests, North Haven is located on the northern shore of Camden Haven and is connected to the nearby commercial centre of Laurieton by a bridge.
 North Haven is mainly residential, though there is a small row of shops along the main street, Ocean Drive.

-Food – Oysters and fishing – taste fresh oysters at Armstrong’s Oysters, a farm-gate on the river, and enjoy fresh prawns and the daily catch at the Laurieton Fishermen’s Co Op
+Food – Oysters and fishing – taste fresh oysters at Armstrong’s Oysters, 1 Short Street, Laurieton NSW 2443.
+A farm-gate on the river, and enjoy fresh prawns and the daily catch at the Laurieton Fishermen’s Co Op